If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 having serious issues today.

-Before prioritizing even more homes, before the years’ worth of homes that have
+Before prioritizing even more developments such as resorts, golf courses... that is in their General Plan for future development, and before the years’ worth of homes that have

 already been approved have been developed, the island's resources need to be